 Family forms of Parkinson's disease

-To date, 13 genes have been identified as carriers of disease-causing mutations.
+To date, 13 genes have been identified as carrying disease-causing mutations.

-The transmission of these genes may be dominant, in which case a child born to a parent with Parkinson’s disease and thus carrying the genetic mutation will have a 50% risk of developing the disease.
+Transmission of these genes may be dominant, in which case a child born to a parent with Parkinson’s disease and therefore carrying the genetic mutation will have a 50% risk of developing the disease.

-The SNCA gene that encodes α-synuclein, the protein component of protein clusters observed in dopaminergic neurons during disease.
+The SNCA gene provides the instructions for α-synuclein, the protein component of protein clusters observed in dopaminergic neurons during disease.

-The LRRK2 and VPS35 genes that encode proteins with multiple functions in cells, particularly neurons.
+The LRRK2 and VPS35 genes provide the instructions for proteins with multiple cell functions, particularly neurons.

-Transmission can also be recessive and in this case the risk for a child born from the union of two healthy carriers of the mutation will be 25% of the risk of developing the disease.
+Transmission can also be recessive, in which case a child born to two healthy parent carriers of the mutation will have a 25% risk of developing the disease.

-These genes are largely responsible for the early forms of Parkinson’s disease that develop in young people.
+These genes are largely responsible for early onset forms of Parkinson’s disease developing in young people.

-The genes PARKIN, PINK1, DJ1 and FBX07, ATP13A2 and VPS13C are involved in the functions of the mitochondria, an organelle whose role is to provide the necessary energy to the cell for normal functioning.
+The PARKIN, PINK1, DJ1 and FBX07, ATP13A2 and VPS13C genes are involved in the functions of the mitochondria, an organelle with the role of supplying the energy needed for the cell to function normally.

-DNAJC6 genes play an essential role in synaptic transmission that allows communication between neurons.
+DNAJC6 genes play an essential role in synaptic transmission, allowing communication between the neurons.

-The PLA2G6 gene involved in the regulation of intracellular iron.
+The PLA2G6 gene is involved in the regulation of intracellular iron.

 At Paris Brain Institute